Tropical Storm Henri (2003): Meteorological history

 Despite strong southwesterly vertical shear, Henri continued intensifying while moving eastward, and reached a peak strength of 60 mph later on September 5.
 Shortly thereafter, though, the shear greatly weakened the storm, and it was downgraded to a tropical depression.
 Henri was not able to recover its intensity, and made landfall near Clearwater, Florida on September 6 as a 35 mph tropical depression, and quickly crossed the state as it accelerated to the northeast.
 Despite initial predictions of re-intensification over open waters due to potentially lower shear, Henri failed to re-strengthen and degenerated into a remnant low pressure area on September 8 off the coast of North Carolina.

 The broad and disorganized remnant low remained nearly stationary due to a ridge of high pressure to its north.
 Residual convection within the remnants of Henri remained disorganized, but forecasters kept watch for the potential for redevelopment.
 However, it moved inland near Cape Hatteras on September 12 without reorganizing.
 The remnants continued to the north and dissipated on September 17 over New England.

 Preparations

 The National Hurricane Center issued a Tropical Storm Warning from Englewood to Indian Pass, Florida while Henri was a tropical depression; however, warnings were discontinued by the time Henri made landfall.
 Flood warnings were issued across the state prior to the storm making landfall, with predictions of 5 to 10 in of rainfall.
 As a result of the storm's approach, twelve shelters were placed on standby.
 Similarly, the Hurricane Shelter Information Hotline was placed on standby and ready to be activated within 10 minutes.
 Levy County officials declared a state of emergency.
-There, sand bags and sand were sent to Cedar Key, Yankeetown, and Inglis in anticipation for storm surge and flooding.
+There, sandbags and sand were sent to Cedar Key, Yankeetown, and Inglis in anticipation for storm surge and flooding.
 Schools in three western Florida counties canceled events for the evening of September 5 due to the storm.